2012 HERO AWARD

 Africa, Asia and Latin America

 Craig Kielburger first became a spokesperson for children’s rights when he was 12 years old.
 Searching for the comics in the local paper, a front-page article caught his attention.
 He read about a young boy his own age from Pakistan who was sold into bondage as a carpet weaver, escaped and was murdered for speaking out against child labor.
-Moved by the story, Craig and a group of 50 friends founded Free The Children and began working for the protection of children’s rights by writing letters to political leaders and circulating petitions.
+Moved by the story, Craig and a group of 50 friends founded WE Charity and began working for the protection of children’s rights by writing letters to political leaders and circulating petitions.

 Most recently, Craig launched the Me to We campaign, working to transform young people into world activists through volunteer trips, leadership training programs and a self-written book that discusses how to bring about positive social change.
-For more information about Free The Children and Me to We, please visit www.freethechildren.com or www.metowe.com.